Harbor Towers

-The Harbor Towers are two 40-story residential towers located on the waterfront of Boston, Massachusetts, located between the New England Aquarium and the Rowes Wharf mixed-use development.
+The Harbor Towers are two 40-story residential towers located on the waterfront of Boston, Massachusetts, in between the New England Aquarium and the Rowes Wharf mixed-use development.
 Harbor Towers I, the taller of the two towers, stands at 400 ft, while Harbor Towers II rises 396 ft.
-Harbor Towers I is in a tie as 36th-tallest building in Boston.
+Harbor Towers I is tied for the 37th-tallest building in Boston.
 They were designed by Henry N. Cobb of I. M. Pei & Partners.

 Initially built as affordable rental housing, the Harbor Towers opened in 1971.
 At the time, the area surrounding the project was a warehouse district with many surface parking lots.

 History

 Development and construction

-The Harbor Towers apartment complex was completed in 1971 by the Berenson Corporation as an affordable housing option near Boston's financial district.
-The towers were designed by Henry N. Cobb, who also designed Boston's John Hancock Tower and collaborated with I.M Pei on Boston's City Hall Plaza.
-In 2006, they were the city's tallest residential towers.
-The towers were sponsored by the Boston Redevelopment Authority (BRA) to revitalize Boston's waterfront.
+The Harbor Towers apartment complex was completed in 1971.
+It is located near Boston's financial district and developed by the Berenson Corporation.
+The towers were designed by Henry N. Cobb, who also designed Boston's John Hancock Tower and collaborated with I.M Pei on Boston's City Hall Plaza. s of 2025, the Harbor Towers remain among the tallest residential buildings in Boston, though several newer developments, such as Millennium Tower and One Dalton Street, now exceed their height.
+The towers were planned by the Boston Redevelopment Authority (BRA) to revitalize Boston's waterfront.

 Originally planned as three 40-story towers, only two were built alongside a parking garage.
-The design garnered many critics in Boston for its brutalist architecture, a style inconsistent with historic Boston.

 Condominium conversion

-As the growth of the city moved toward the waterfront, the development's location drew attention during the "condominium conversion" craze of the early 1980s.
+As the growth of the city moved toward the waterfront, the development's location drew attention during the condominium conversion craze of the early 1980s.
 In 1981, both apartment towers started a two-year process of conversion to over 600 condominiums, with incentives for existing renters to purchase at discounted prices.
 Many early apartment renters now own several units, often combined to create wrap-around units with as much as 5000 sqft of living space.
-Some of these "early adopters" now own multimillion-dollar units, with as little as US$100,000 to $200,000 total investment.
-Newcomers to the building buy units for $600,000 to as much as $3 million.
+Newcomers to the building buy units for $650,000 to as much as $2.9 million.

-Over the decades, the towers have undergone major renovations, including the replacement of all the windows with high-end double-pane windows and replacement of the electrical and HVAC systems.
-Severe corrosion of the heating and cooling water pipes led to them being replaced by copper pipes in 2009.
+Over the decades, the towers have undergone major renovations, including complete window replacement in the 1990s following a 70-window fall incident caused by Hurricane Gloria in 1985.
+Due to their severe corrosion, the towers' HVAC pipes were replaced in 2010.
+In 2014, Harbour Towers' lobby and hallways were renovated.

 Architectural details

 The apartments are organized in a pinwheel fashion around a central core and are made of cast in place reinforced concrete.
 The concrete exterior balconies have a giant zipper-like appearance against the flat façade.

-The stainless steel sculpture at the base of the buildings is Untitled Landscape by David von Schlegell, and was created in 1964.
+The stainless steel sculpture at the base of the buildings is Untitled Landscape by David von Schlegell, created in 1964.
 The artwork is often mistaken for solar panels.

-Zoning

-School district

-Any school-age children living in the towers are eligible for the Boston Public Schools.
-For elementary and middle school, students may apply to: